-For many who live in eastern North America, hummingbirds were late to return this spring, and late to become regulars at our feeders.
-August typically brings peak numbers of hummingbirds to feeders across the continent, but it might be a week or two later than normal, too.
-But at this time of year, hummingbird numbers have doubled or even tripled in the past few months.
+For those of us who adore hummingbirds and enjoy watching their antics, late July and August are an exciting time of year, even though it means more effort to wash and refill the nectar feeders more often.
 Feeder visitors may include adults, and hatch-year birds, from the first brood, and in many areas, second-brood fledglings fresh from the nest.
 Compare bill sizes of the hummingbirds at your feeder to determine whether those with pale throats are adult females or hatch-year birds, with still-growing bills.
 Watch, too, for hatch-year males, which may show a few red feathers on the throat.
-For those of us who adore hummingbirds and enjoy watching their antics, late July and August are an exciting time of year, even though it means more effort to wash and refill the nectar feeders more often.
 If you’re looking for easy ways to attract hummingbirds to your feeders, we have some suggestions!

 1. Add more flowers/feeders.

 Placing your feeders near flowers will increase the odds of hummingbirds finding them easily.
 Flowers first, feeders second.
 But you knew I was going to say that, didn’t you?

 2. Try hanging baskets of flowers

 If planting flowers isn’t an option, buy hanging baskets of flowers.
 Any garden center worth a nickel will have flower-filled hanging baskets for sale.
 I rarely buy more than one, but that’s usually all it takes.

 3. Add a water feature with a mister.